iabdelkareem/csharp.nvim/README.md

       require("mason").setup() -- Mason setup must run before csharp (only if it's a dependency) require("csharp").setup({
           lsp = {
-                omnisharp = { -- Optional, only if you want to use omnisharp as your LSP enable = true,
+                omnisharp = { -- Set if you want to use omnisharp as your LSP enable = true,
                 }
-                roslyn = { -- Optional, only if you want to use roslyn as your LSP enable = true,
+                roslyn = { -- Set if you want to use roslyn as your LSP enable = true,
                   cmd_path = "path_to_your_roslyn_lsp_binary" -- vim.fs.joinpath(vim.fn.stdpath("data"), "/csharp/roslyn_lsp", "Microsoft.CodeAnalysis.LanguageServer.dll"),
                 }